Soviet parallel cinema: Cinematography

 The parallel movement directed filmmakers into a regressive and rebellious mode of cinematography that refuted traditional conventions.
-After the long run of conservatism as a result of social realism, parallel films marked a shift into the more experimental and free stylistic filmmaking - much like films post-Russian Revolution in the 1920s.
+After the long run of conservatism as a result of social realism, parallel films marked a shift into the more experimental and free stylistic filmmaking, much like films post-Russian Revolution in the 1920s.
 Due to the lack of money and underground nature of the production, filmmakers improvised by using crude equipment and the expression of the physical human body to create meaning in their films.
 They produced cheap 8mm and 16mm shorts that were in violation of the technical standards and rules of cinematic narration permitted by the government regime.
 The unity in their means and motivations formed this new genre and age in Soviet film.

 Films of this era exhibit experimental and obscure forms of montage that do not abide by the state-approved regulations that were placed on all aspects of filmmaking.
 In official Goskino productions, montage was replaced by a representational style that adhered to the official Soviet policy that artistic quality is derived from its content.
-While bureaucratic pressure drove out experimental montage style, parallel filmmakers re-adopted the autonomous and rebelliousness.
+While bureaucratic pressure drove out experimental montage style, parallel filmmakers re-adopted autonomous and rebelliousness.
 The films of this movement had a primitive, low-budget style that acted as a documentation of times rather than a narrative film.
 They feature sporadic cuts, non-linearity, lack of narrative and Boris Yukhananov's fatal editing.

 Themes and motifs

 There is no singular overarching theme to parallel cinema other than they embody the notions of anti-establishment.
-The genre was defined by the stark subversion from the Russian films of the state-approved Socialist realism imagery.
-Through the collapse of the Soviet Union and the threat of authority - such as the KGB – diminished, the filmmakers unleashed the repressed creativity resulting in films depicting alcohol, profanity, violence and surrealism.
+The genre was defined by the stark subversion from the Russian films of the state-approved socialist realism imagery.
+Through the collapse of the Soviet Union and the threat of authority – such as the KGB – diminished, the filmmakers unleashed the repressed creativity resulting in films depicting alcohol, profanity, violence and surrealism.
 In their rebellion, filmmakers of the time aimed to depict the harsh truth of the Soviet lifestyle, social landscape and political context.
 The directors and films of the times were united by the sense of aesthetic revenge that overpowered the movements productions.